Sweat equity is a funding model commonly used by startups.

 Once the app is ready to launch, the business will need to hire people with additional skills like marketing and business development, and it will need a way to pay them.

-Olivia, as the founder, now has the option to offer potential hires a salary, but this requires her to have or acquire the necessary upfront financial capital to pay those salaries.
+As the founder, Olivia now has the option to offer potential hires a salary, but this requires her to have or acquire the necessary upfront financial capital to pay those salaries.

-With this option, Olivia doesn’t have an upfront cost, but she is giving up potential future value by decreasing her ownership stake in the business.
+Olivia doesn’t have an upfront cost with this option, which is why it can be a great option for cash-strapped entrepreneurs, but she is giving up potential future value by decreasing her ownership stake in the business.

-If the potential employees believe the stake they receive will be more valuable than the time and work they contribute, i.e., they can sell their shares for more than they would’ve received in wages, or they will be willing to exchange their “sweat” for equity.
+If the potential employees believe the ownership interest they receive will be more valuable than the time and work they contribute to the business venture (i.e., they can sell their shares for more than they would have received in wages) they will be willing to exchange their “sweat” for equity.

 How Does Sweat Equity Work?

-Shares can be issued as a direct exchange for a non-monetary contribution, like knowledge or work, or issuing shares to existing employees at a discounted price.
+Sweat equity shares can be issued as a direct exchange for a non-monetary contribution, like knowledge or work, or by issuing shares to existing employees at a discounted price.

-Issuing discounted shares is typically done to retain existing talent and does require the employee to purchase the shares.
+Issuing discounted shares is typically done to retain existing talent, and it does require the employee to purchase the shares.